Soundstreams’ Workshop for Early Career Composers

 Who should apply?

-We are looking for contemporary composers with exceptional artistic merit, who have completed their basic graduate studies and are in the process of launching their professions.
-We welcome applicants from around the world, however fluency in speaking English is recommended as classes are conducted in English only.
+We are looking for composers with exceptional artistic merit, who have completed their basic studies and are in the earlier stages of launching their careers.
+We welcome applicants from around the world, however, classes are conducted in English only.

 Questions or comments?